 When the stated interest rate on the QSCB results in interest payments that exceed the supplemental interest payments discussed in the preceding paragraph, the school district may apply for a direct cash subsidy payment from the U.S. Treasury which is intended to reduce the stated interest rate to a nominal percentage.
 These subsidy payments do not include the amount of any supplemental interest paid on a QSCB.
+The bonds issued by the school district are interest-bearing, but the interest charged does not exceed the supplemental interest discussed in the preceding paragraph.
+Therefore, the district did not receive nor apply for a direct cash subsidy payment from the U.S. Treasury.

 The school district makes equal annual payments into a sinking fund which is used to pay off the bonds at termination.
 The current maturity limit of tax credit bonds is 17 years, per the U. S. Treasury Department.
 Under this program, ten percent of the proceeds must be subject to a binding commitment to be spent within six months of issuance and 100% must be spent within three years.
 Up to two percent of bond proceeds can be used to pay costs of issuance.
-The amount on deposit at June 30, 2020 was \$2,024,754 for the Series 2009 Issue, which included cash with fiscal agents.
-The amount on deposit at June 30, 2020, for the Series 2010 Issue was \$1,825,167, which included cash with fiscal agents (\$21,879), investments (\$1,798,900), and accrued interest (\$4,388).
+The amount on deposit at June 30, 2021, was \$2,200,313 for the Series 2009 issue, which included cash with fiscal agents.
+The amount on deposit at June 30, 2021, was \$2,025,580 for the Series 2010 issue, which included cash with fiscal agents of \$22,222, investments of \$1,998,900, and accrued interest of \$4,458.
 The amount accumulated in the sinking fund at the end of the seventeen-year period is expected to be sufficient to retire the debt.
 The following schedule reports the annual deposits to be made to the sinking fund by the school district.